 We emphasize that region variables and letregion expressions are not present in source programs.
 The source language is unadulterated Standard ML, so programs that run on the MLKit should be easy to port to any other Standard ML implementation.

 2.4 Two Backends

-The MLKit provides two different backends, one that generates native code for the x86 architecture (running Linux), the native backend and one that generates bytecode to be executed by a region based abstract machine, the bytecode backend.
+The MLKit provides two different backends, one that generates native code for the x64 architecture (running Linux or macOS), the native backend and one that generates JavaScript [Els11].